Putnam (CDP), Connecticut

 Putnam District is a village and census-designated place (CDP) in Windham County, Connecticut, United States.
 The CDP was formed when the former city of Putnam disincorporated, and it consists of the main town center of the town of Putnam along the Quinebaug River.
+The village is part of the Northeastern Connecticut Planning Region.
 The population was 7,214 at the 2010 census.